 The Price Adjustment Report provides a detailed view of any changes made to the original price of services or products.
 This includes both increases and decreases, giving you clear visibility into pricing adjustments across your business.
+This report can be exported or printed for your records.

 How to Run the Report